MelloMantra/MC-Server-Interaction-Bot/README.md

 # Minecraft Server Uptime Manager
 A tool for managing your Minecraft server's uptime.
+Written mostly in Python, with several batch helper files.
 Currently a personal project only.

 ## Introduction
 This project.
 This **stupid, bug infested project.**